Patio Season is Coming, Are You Ready?

 • Land the Best Coverage Options • Home insurance has become a high-stakes game lately, especially in San Diego, where homeowners are finding it increasingly difficult to secure coverage.

-• More Listings Drive Demand • The San Diego housing market held strong in December, overcoming the usual seasonal slowdown that traditionally leads to reduced home sales activity, as people gather and cozy up at home during the holiday season.
+• More Listings Drive Demand • The San Diego housing market held strong in December, overcoming the usual seasonal slowdown that traditionally leads to reduced home sales activity.